 - Take interest in them.
 I always make it a priority to talk with the kids before I ever get out my camera.
 Let them tell you how old they are, tell them you’re glad they’re there, and that you’re going to have a lot of FUN today!
 This is usually different than what they’ve heard about the day’s plans (“You have to smile!
 Listen!
 Do whatever she says!
 March-two-three-four!”), and always perks them up.

 - Get the parents relaxed.
 Right away, I run through a short plan of action with mom and dad, not because it’s anything elaborate, but because talking and knowing what to expect reduces stress.
 If the parents are stressed out, the kids will be too.
 I also let them know that their number one job is to enjoy this time and to let me give the orders.
 I usually say something along the lines of “You are here to enjoy your family!
-Let me give you a break and do the work of getting the kids where they need to go and getting them to smile.”
+Let me give you a break and do the work of getting the kids where they need to go and get them to smile.”

 - Give the kids a job.
 The kids love to be involved in the running of the session, and when they are into it, you’re bound to get better cooperation (and therefore better photos).
 It’s not uncommon for me to let them help me “clean my lens.”
 Bust out that LensPen and let them brush away!
 The kids love this!
 Another one that seems to be a favorite is telling them that it’s their job to get mom/dad/sibling to smile.
-I typically start out with one set of family pictures, and then move into individuals of the kids and then shots of mom and dad before going back to family shots.
+I typically start out with one set of family pictures and then move into individuals of the kids and then shots of mom and dad before going back to family shots.
 These individual times are great for getting one of the kids behind me with the “job” of trying to get the others to smile.
 And frankly, it works like a charm EVERY TIME.
 I get authentic smiles from the one in front of the lens, and I get excitement and buy-in from the one working their “job.”
 Win!

 - Work in small increments.
 Kids get tired of pictures pretty fast.
 I don’t go too long before giving a quick break—I usually say something silly like, “Your face must be SO TIRED from all that smiling!
 Let’s stop smiling and make some sad faces now!”
 And for a minute, the camera is down and everyone is just being goofy.
 (And then I usually pick the camera back up again when no one is noticing and get some candid shots of the silliness!)